Cost-Benefit Analysis: Definition, Process & Finance Examples

 • Direct Benefits: Measurable gains (e.g., increased revenue, reduced operational costs).

-• Indirect Benefits: Secondary advantages (e.g., brand visibility, customer retention).
+• Indirect Benefits: Secondary advantages (e.g., improved brand visibility, stronger customer retention).

 • Intangible Benefits: Hard-to-quantify wins (e.g., employee morale, market reputation).

-Example: Launching a new SaaS product might involve direct costs like development ($500k) and indirect benefits like attracting enterprise clients (boosting lifetime value).
+Example: Launching a new SaaS product may involve direct costs like $500k in development and yield indirect benefits like attracting enterprise clients with higher lifetime value.

 1. Define the Decision: Clarify the scope.
 What problem are you solving?
 What’s the goal?

-2. List Costs & Benefits: Brainstorm all potential factors using the categories above.
+2. List Costs & Benefits: Use the categories above to brainstorm potential factors.

 3. Assign Monetary Values: Use market data, surveys, or expert input.
 For intangibles, estimate conservatively.

-4. Forecast Over Time: Project cash flows over the decision’s lifespan (e.g., 5 years).
-Adjust for inflation or market shifts.
+4. Forecast Over Time: Project cash flows across the decision’s lifespan (e.g., 5 years).
+Adjust for inflation or market changes.

 5. Discount Future Values: Apply your company’s discount rate (e.g., 8%) to calculate present value (PV).

-7. Sensitivity Analysis: Test variables (e.g., higher discount rates, lower sales) to gauge risk.
+7. Run Sensitivity Analysis: Test variables (e.g., higher discount rates, lower sales) to gauge risks.

-8. Recommend Action: Use data to justify your decision to stakeholders.
+1. Make a Recommendation: Use your findings to justify the decision to stakeholders.

 Quick Example: